John Crichton-Stuart, 7th Marquess of Bute: Career

 In 1988, Bute scored the biggest racing victory of his career when he won the Le Mans 24 Hours, driving a Jaguar XJR-9 for Tom Walkinshaw's Silk Cut Jaguar Team alongside Dutchman Jan Lammers and Englishman Andy Wallace.

 Bute also participated in the 1-hour endurance race in the 1988 British Touring Car Championship at Donington Park with fellow ex-F1 Briton Guy Edwards for Andy Rouse's Kaliber Racing team in Ford Sierra RS500, finishing third overall and in Class A.

 Wealth

 Bute ranked 616th in the Sunday Times Rich List 2008, with an estimated wealth of £125m.
 In the 2006 list, he ranked 26th in Scotland with £122m.

-He lived with his family in London and at his ancestral seat, Mount Stuart House, 5 mi south of Rothesay on the Isle of Bute.
+Bute lived with his family in London and at his ancestral seat, Mount Stuart House, 5 mi south of Rothesay on the Isle of Bute.
 In December 2020 he was charged with breaching COVID-19 restrictions for allegedly travelling to his Bute home from London.

 In 2007, another family country house, Dumfries House in Cumnock, Ayrshire, was sold to a trust, now called The King's Foundation, for £45 million.
 The house is now the headquarters of the foundation.